 How to do

 1. Place the barbell on the lower part of your abdomen.
-Hold the bar and then lay on the bench with your shoulder and upper back on the bench.
+Hold the bar and lay on the bench with your shoulders and upper back.

-2. Keep your knees bent at about 90° angle.
+2. Keep your knees bent at about a 90° angle.
 This will be your starting position.

 3. Start the exercise by moving your hips upward.
 Bring your hips up until the glutes are squeezed at max.
-Your knee should point out as you move.
+Your knee should be pointed out as you move.

 4. Single Leg RDL

-So if your one leg is weaker than the other or if you don’t have a good mind and muscle connection developed in one side of the leg, then you should do this exercise.
+So if your leg is weaker than the other or you don’t have a good mind and muscle connection developed in one side of the leg, then you should do this exercise.

 Targeted muscles – Glutes, hamstrings, and lower back